formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

 We're getting there!
-But if you try to run this example now you will notice that there are some missing features because of how Inertia works with FormKit.
-Our loading state, disabled state and backend errors aren't there.
-Adding those features requires using the FormKit `node` to integrate with the `router` inside our submit handler:
+But if we try to run this example we will notice that there are some missing features because of how Inertia works with FormKit.
+Our loading state, disabled state and backend errors aren't there yet.
+Adding those features requires integrating the FormKit `node` with the Inertia `router` inside our submit handler:

 <client-only>